Granville Island Water Taxi Services

-Granville Island Water Taxi Services was a privately owned and operated water taxi service in the Lower Mainland, British Columbia, Canada, which was replaced by English Bay Launch in the Fall of 2009.
+Granville Island Water Taxi Services was a privately owned and operated water taxi service in the Lower Mainland, British Columbia, Canada, which was replaced by English Bay Launch in 2009.
 It was one of three water taxi services connecting Bowen Island to Vancouver with regularly scheduled service.
-It also offered on demand charter services around the greater Vancouver area.

-It operated enclosed vessels that could transport up to twelve passengers.
-Passengers were allowed to bring bicycles on board.
+Granville Island Water Taxi Services operated enclosed vessels that could transport up to twelve passengers, who were allowed to bring bicycles on board.

 Stops

 Regularly scheduled routes operated between stops at the following locations: